JorisTruong/youtube-setl/README.md

 # Introduction

 The goal of this project is to find the 100 most "popular" videos, and the most "popular" video categories.
+But how do we defined the popularity of a video ?
+The formula is going to be: <br>```number of views * views weight + number of trending days * trending days weight + normalized likes percentage * likes weight + normalized comments * comments weight```. <br> The likes percentage is the ratio of likes over dislikes, and we normalize this ratio and the number of comments over the number of views.

 Below are the instructions for each difficulty level to realize the project.
 For each difficulty level, you can clone the repo with the specific branch to have a starting project.